CODEX TRANSPORTICA (The Seizures)

 2. A deported convict.

-The book, The Codex Transportica, still remains a bit of an enigma even though it has been in our possession for several weeks now.
-Mr. Maximus and I have taken it upon ourselves to painstakingly reproduce the pages of the book here upon this website.
+The book, The Codex Transportica, still remains an enigma even though it has been in our possession for several weeks now.
+Mr. T. Smith and I have taken it upon ourselves to painstakingly reproduce the pages of the book here upon this website.

-Mr. Maximus will be using a dedicated scanning software application that he has devised to help with his work transcribing the book.
-I will be carefully reproducing the artwork that appears to be the main subject of this volume, but I shall also decode what text I can by laboriously using the cipher at the back (it is worth pointing out that my transcriptions may be quite inaccurate – if so, Mr. Maximus will provide an alternative translation when necessary).
+Mr. T. Smith will be using a dedicated scanning software application that he has devised to help with his work transcribing the fragile areas of the book.
+I will be carefully reproducing the artwork that appears to be the main subject of this volume; and at times, I will also try my best to assist by also making sense of the text.

 As the hand drawn sketches are simple to scan, clean and upload we shall focus on this area of the book.
 But there are many non illustrated pages that appear to be diary entries (even though they do not follow a chronological order); these should help explain more about the purpose of the Codex Transportica – and hopefully an insight as to who the anonymous author was.

-Of course, a work of such great significance should not be hidden away.
-Therefore a website is the best medium to display our efforts.
+Of course, a work of such great portent should not be hidden away.
+Therefore, in this digital age, a website is the best medium to display our efforts.
 New transcriptions and enhanced sketch reproductions will be available online as soon as they have been completed by us.
 Provisions have been made to keep you, dear reader, within the loop and up to date at all times (via the subscription methods incorporated into the site).

 All posts are reproduced and published using RSS and E-mail subscription services (see the orange buttons at top left of page).
 For those of you away from your computer you can also access the site using a mobile device such as web enabled phone (again, see top right of page or use http://codextransportica.mofuse.mobi).